 Implantable Contact Lens Offers Alternative to LASIK Says Las Vegas Eye Care Practice

 Las Vegas, NV — In the U.S., ophthalmologists and eye surgeons performed over 800,000 total refractive surgical procedures last year according to the American Academy of Ophthalmology (AAO).
-While LASIK surgery is perhaps the most widely known vision correction treatment, Dr. Helga Pizio and her team of cataract and LASIK surgeons in Las Vegas say the implantable contact lens has become an increasingly popular option for patients at their New Eyes Las Vegas practice.
-Designed to help reduce patient dependency on contacts or glasses by inserting an advanced Collamer® lens directly in the eye, Dr. Pizio says the implantable contact lens (ICL) procedure can offer non-LASIK candidates an effective alternative for improving their vision.
+While LASIK surgery is perhaps the most widely known vision correction treatment, the New Eyes team of cataract and LASIK surgeons in Las Vegas say the implantable contact lens has become an increasingly popular option for patients at their New Eyes Las Vegas practice.
+Designed to help reduce patient dependency on contacts or glasses by inserting an advanced Collamer® lens directly in the eye, the implantable contact lens (ICL) procedure can offer non-LASIK candidates an effective alternative for improving their vision.

 Dr. Aaron Waite, the refractive surgeon at New Eyes, says Visian ICL® surgery, or the implantable contact lens procedure, is intended for patients who have moderate to severe nearsightedness with little to no astigmatism, thin corneas, high prescriptions, a history of dry eye, or large pupils.
 The procedure typically takes between 10 and 15 minutes per eye, during which he creates a microscopic incision and places the Collamer® lens behind the iris, with visual results often noticeable immediately after surgery.
 Additionally, because the natural lens is kept in place, Dr. Waite says the procedure is ultimately reversible if necessary.
 Although there are certain published risks such as residual refractive error, cataracts, infection, and glaucoma, he says ICLs have proven to be just as safe as LASIK surgery.